Please be aware of the following important information regarding travel to South Africa

 You will only need a Yellow fever certificate to enter South Africa if your journey starts or entails passing through the yellow fever belt of Africa or South America.
 Please check with your travel agent and/or local Travel Clinic before you travel.

-Please click here for online booking of hotel accommodation and/or airport transfers.
+Please click here for online booking of hotel accommodation at or close to the conference venue.

 Click here for more information on tourist attractions in and around Durban as well as some that are a few hours drive away.